-About Be Loud!
-Sophie Foundation:
+The Be Loud!
+Sophie Foundation

-- Provide access to complementary medical approaches.
-The youth liaison would help arrange for adolescents and young adults to have access to complementary medical approaches that they are interested in— activities such as massage, yoga, acupuncture, and meditation.
+Provide access to complementary medical approaches.
+Lauren arranges for AYAs to have access to complementary medical approaches that interest them — activities such as massage, yoga, acupuncture and meditation;

 Identify resources.
 Lauren identifies resources specific to this age group such as websites to connect with other AYAs, directions for creating a blog, and information about a wide variety of age-appropriate community resources;

 Organize events and programming.
 Lauren organizes regular events and programming that promote peer support and healthy adolescent and young adult development.
 She designs them specifically for this age group and tailors them to meet individual needs and interests — for a dancer, this might mean a modified dance class in the hospital; for a musician, it can be regularly connecting with a college student who plays the same instrument; and for an athlete, it can be visits and personalized training opportunities with UNC student athletes;